Fathers Rights in Arizona

 Waging a war of financial attrition will very likely blow up in your face and result in the exact opposite of what you are trying to accomplish.
 You must be very tactical in how you execute your divorce or child custody strategy to provide yourself with the greatest opportunity to protect your fathers’ rights in Arizona.

 For example, if the court sees you are burying your spouse in overly zealous litigation, the court has the power to issue financial sanctions against you.
-Arizona revised statute section 25-324 gives the court the authority to sanction a party who the court believes is abusing the legal system.
-As a result, you may not only not succeed in your effort to bury your spouse in expensive attorney fees, but you may actually bury yourself financially if the court sanctions you.
+Arizona revised statute section 25-324 gives the court the authority to punish a party who the court believes is abusing the legal system.
+As a result, you may not only not succeed in your effort to bury your spouse in attorney fees, but you may actually immerse yourself financially if the court sanctions you.

 The other problem with waging a war of financial attrition is that the judge on your case, who has the final say as to the issues in your Arizona divorce case, may become upset with your conduct and rule accordingly.
 Judges do not want to see cases coming back before them on a future motion to modify orders when one of the parties has taken a litigious path in their divorce case.
 As a result, a judge who sees a spouse abusing the legal system may grant the other parent sole custody of the children to ensure issues that can occur in a joint custody situation do not find their way back in front of the court.